 Extra Point events are generated when a POPIT connected to the data expansion bus does not have an assigned Point Index.
-Table 11 shows when an Extra Point event is or is not generated.
-Table 12 on page 32 shows additional error conditions that can occur for the off-board points.
+Table 12 shows when an Extra Point event is or is not generated.
+Table 13 on page 35 shows additional error conditions that can occur for the off-board points.

-Table 11: Extra Point Events A POPIT connected to the data expansion bus does not have an assigned Point Index and: Extra Point event?
+Table 12: Extra Point Events TUDIO 12.
+LAUGI OIRE LYOIRES A POPIT connected to the data expansion bus does not have an assigned Point Index and: Extra Point event?
 Additional Information Data expansion bus is disconnected No Keypad does not annunciate or display a trouble condition.
 Data expansion bus restores to normal condition after an open condition Yes Keypad annunciates and displays a trouble condition Extra Point is logged and might be programmed to send reports to the central station or to an on-site printer.
-Point input changes status from normal to open or shorted No Keypad does not annunciate or display a trouble condition.
+Point input changes status from normal No to open or shorted Keypad does not annunciate or display a trouble condition.
 During a Service Walk Test, the point input changes status from normal to open or shorted Yes Keypad annunciates and displays a trouble condition Extra Point is logged and might be programmed to send reports to the central station or to an on-site printer.
+The Service Walk Test never shows the electrical state of a point as "Extra."

-Table 12: Off-Board Point Errors Error Condition Result Additional Information +/- leg of the data expansion bus has a short-circuit to earth ground, with Ground Fault Detect enabled Ground Fault event +/- leg of the data expansion bus is disconnected All POPITs beyond the disconnection send Missing report Data expansion bus has a short-circuit All POPITs send Missing report Pt Bus Trouble event When the data expansion bus restores, Pt Bus Restore event occurs.
-If any POPIT is connected to the data expansion bus without an assigned Point Index, an Extra Point event occurs. +/- leg of the data expansion bus has a short-circuit to the Common terminal on the D7212G All POPITs send Missing reportPt Bus Trouble event Terminal 28 has a short-circuit to a Common terminal No Pt Bus Trouble event occurs Terminal 27 has a short-circuit to a Common terminal Pt Bus Trouble event Keypad displays: SERVC ZONEX 1 Terminals 27 and 28 have a short-circuit together Pt Bus Trouble event Keypad displays: SERVC ZONEX 1
+Table 13: Off-Board Point Errors Error Condition Result Additional Information +/- leg of the data expansion bus has a short-circuit to earth ground, with Ground Fault Detect enabled Ground Fault event +/- leg of the data expansion bus is disconnected All POPITs beyond the disconnection send Missing report Data expansion bus has a short-circuit All POPITs send Missing report Pt Bus Trouble event When the data expansion bus restores, Pt Bus Restore event occurs.
+If any POPIT is connected to the data expansion bus without an assigned Point Index, an Extra Point event occurs. +/- leg of the data expansion bus has a short-circuit to the Common terminal on the D7212G All POPITs send Missing report Pt Bus Trouble event Terminal 28 has a short-circuit to a Common terminal No Pt Bus Trouble event occurs Terminal 27 has a short-circuit to a Common terminal Pt Bus Trouble event Keypad displays: SERVC ZONEX 1 Terminals 27 and 28 have a short-circuit together Pt Bus Trouble event Keypad displays: SERVC ZONEX 1

-9.1.5 D7212GV2 Responses to Missing Point Conditions
+9.1.5 D9412GV2/D7412GV2 Responses to Missing Point Conditions

-The D7212GV2 responds to missing point conditions based on the point's programming and the armed state of the point's area.
+The D9412GV2 and D7412GV2 respond to missing point conditions based on the point's programming and the armed state of the point's area.
 For example, if an interior motion detector point is missing during a disarmed state, a Missing Trouble event is generated; however, if the point is missing while the area is Master Armed, a Missing Alarm event is generated.
 Non-fire, 24-hour points always generate a Missing Alarm event whereas Fire points always generate a Missing Fire Trouble event.